Ramsey numbers of ordered graphs: Introduction

-\paragraph{Erd\H{o}s--Szekeres theorem} The Erd\H{o}s--Szekeres theorem was one of the earliest results that contributed to the development of Ramsey theory.
-A finite set of points in the plane is in {\em general position\/} if no three of the points are collinear, and in {\em convex position\/} if the points form a vertex set of a convex polygon.

-\begin{theorem}[\cite{erdos35}] For every $k \in \mathbb{N}$ there is a finite number $\Es(k)$ such that every set of at least $\Es(k)$ points in the plane in general position contains $k$ points in convex position. \end{theorem}
+\paragraph{Erd\H{o}s--Szekeres theorem.} The Erd\H{o}s--Szekeres theorem~\cite{ErSz35_a_comb_problem} was one of the earliest results that contributed to the development of Ramsey theory~\cite{GrNe02_Ramsey_Erdos}.
+It states that for every $k \in \mathbb{N}$, there is an integer $\Es(k)$ such that every set of at least $\Es(k)$ points in the plane in \emph{general position} (no three points on a line) contains $k$ points in convex position.

-As noted by Erd\H{o}s and Szekeres, this result can be proved using Ramsey theorem for (unordered) 4-uniform hypergraphs.
-However the upper bound for $\Es(k)$ obtained by this approach is astronomically large.
-In their original paper Erd\H{o}s and Szekeres proved a more reasonable bound $\Es(k) \le {{2k-4} \choose {k-2}}+1$.
-Moshkovitz and Shapira showed~\cite{moshkovitz12} that the same bound can be derived from Theorem~\ref{thmIntPart} with $c=2$ in the following way.

-Suppose that we have a set $S \subset \mathbb{R}^2$ of $N \ge \Es(k)$ points in general position.
-Let $(K^3_N,\prec)$ be an ordered 3-uniform hypergraph with vertex set $S$ where the ordering of the vertices is given by their $x$-coordinates.
-An edge $\{x,y,z\}$ is then colored red if the triangle $xyz$ is oriented counterclockwise and blue otherwise.
-In this coloring a monochromatic monotone 3-uniform path corresponds to a (special) convex $k$-gon in $S$ (sometimes called a {\em $k$-cup} or a {\em $k$-cap}).
-Theorem~\ref{thmIntPart} gives us the upper bound $\Es(k) \le {{2k-4} \choose {k-2}}+1$.
+Erd\H{o}s and Szekeres~\cite{ErSz35_a_comb_problem} proved that $\Es(k) \le \binom{2k-4}{k-2}+1$.
+Fox, Pach, Sudakov and Suk~\cite{fox12} observed that this bound follows from the equality $\Ro((P^3_k,\lhd_{mon}))= \binom{2k-4}{k-2}+1$.
+Moshkovitz and Shapira~\cite{moshkovitz12} discovered a connection between ordered Ramsey numbers of monotone hyperpaths and high-dimensional integer partitions.